Facebook shares, retweets, the number of Twitter and Facebook followers…

 3. Social share of voice

-The social share of voice details what percentage of mentions within the industry are about your brand and what percentage are about the competition.
-This is quite a valuable metrics, because, through this one, you can eliminate doubts about whether it’s worth being on social media and show just how well your social efforts are being received.
+The social share of voice details what percentage of mentions within the industry is about your brand and what percentage is about the competition.
+This is quite a valuable metrics, because, through it, you can eliminate doubts about whether it’s worth being on social media and show just how well your social efforts are being received.
 Tracked over time, social share of voice can be a powerful illustration of your social campaigns paying off.

 4. Don’t just track comments, track conversation rate

 Your conversation rate is the ratio of comments per post to the number of overall followers (or Page Likes).
 You can do this for one of your social networks in particular, or for all of them.
 It helps you determine how much of your audience is compelled to add their voice to the content you post on social.

 5. Don’t just track likes, track applause rate

 Likes are also valuable social media currency.
 However, we suggest tracking your applause rate instead, the ratio of likes per post to the number of overall followers (or Page Likes).
 This will provide the context needed to make likes more than just a vanity metric.
 Your applause rate will let you know exactly how much of your audience is finds your content interesting (or not).